arangodb/arangodb/Documentation/DocuBlocks/Rest/User Management/README.md

 @RESTDESCRIPTION

-Fetch the permission level for a specific database
+Fetch the database access level for a specific database

 @RESTRETURNCODES